 When I left said “real” job in 2015, Greg quit his too and we spent an amazing six months traveling the country out of our converted Windstar minivan, God rest her soul… Oh, she’s not dead, we just sold her to a kindred spirit for a place to sleep on his climbing trips.
 We hiked, we camped, we rode bikes, we went to baseball games, we climbed mountains, we sailed with friends in Maine, we sailed with friends in Wisconsin, we backpacked with friends in Wyoming, we babysat our nieces and nephews in Oklahoma and North Dakota.
 And… looking at these pictures makes me want to quit my job all over again… Oh wait, I don’t have a full time job anymore. #funemployment

 After all that amazing time off I was very gun shy about going back to work.
 The thought made me sick to my stomach because I was so miserable before, and I did not want to go through that again.
 If I was going to go back, I wanted to dip my toes into travel nursing rather than cannonball off the deep end.
 I chose to take my first travel assignment in Tulsa, where I had gone to nursing school and worked previously as a staff nurse.
 The day I walked onto the unit as a traveler I saw like five people I had either gone to school with, or had worked with at my previous hospital.
 It was like a framily reunion!
 And really helped calm my disgruntled fears about nursing again.
-And, it obviously worked, as I did an additional three contracts at that same hospital, then went on to keep traveling in Tucson.
+And, it obviously worked, as I did an additional three contracts at that same hospital, then went on to keep traveling in Tucson and Salt Lake.

 Why do I love travel/seasonal nursing so much?